There Is Always One More Time

 There Is Always One More Time is an album by the American musician B.B.
 King, released in 1991.
 It is dedicated to Doc Pomus, who cowrote the title song.
 The first single was "Back in L.A."

 King wrote in the liner notes that There Is Always One More Time was his best album.

 Production

 The album was produced by Stewart Levine.
 Freddie Washington played bass; Jim Keltner played drums.
 Joe Sample wrote most of the songs.
 The title track contains a four-minute guitar solo.
 King chose to incorporate gospel elements in many of the songs.

 Critical reception

-The New York Times wrote that "until the gospelly title song, both Mr. King's voice and guitar are obscured by horns, keyboards, backup vocals and booming drums; the album needs a remix to eliminate clutter and sweetening."
+The New York Times wrote that "until the gospelly title song, both Mr. King's voice and guitar are obscured by horns[sic], keyboards, backup vocals and booming drums; the album needs a remix to eliminate clutter and sweetening."
 The Calgary Herald stated that King "comes back with a bluesy sashay that's contemporary and comfortable."